The Gresley J38 0-6-0 Locomotives

 SE Finecast and Dave Alexander both sell 4mm scale (OO gauge) kits of the J38.

 Barrett Engineering produce a kit of the J38 for Gauge 1 (10mm scale).
-This kit requires bolts and glue, and no
+This kit requires bolts and glue, and no soldering or machinery.

 Thank you to the P.H.
 Groom collection for permission to use the above photograph of BR No. 65911.